Friend Ranking in Online Games via Pre-training Edge Transformers: Data

 \section{Data}

 We built our datasets from past events of Game A and Game B. The real game names are hidden for privacy reasons.
-In past events, an active player X who clicked his lost friends, as well as X's lost friends are collected as labeled edges and added to the training and validation dataset.
-If X clicked a lost friend Y, and Y is back, the edge is labeled as positive.
+In past events, an active player X who clicked at least one of his/her lost friends and X's lost friends are collected as labeled edges and added to the training and validation dataset.
+If X clicked a lost friend Y, and Y was back, the edge is labeled as positive.
 If Y is not back, the edge is labeled as negative.
-All edges in training and validation dataset without an invitation are also labeled as negative.
+All edges in the training and validation dataset without an invitation are also labeled as negative.
 For pre-training, we use massive unlabeled edges.
-All active players who did not invite any friend together with their lost friends are collected as unlabeled edges for pre-training.
-We construct node features for two kinds of players and take intimacy scores as edge features.
+All active players who did not invite any friends together with their lost friends are collected as unlabeled edges for pre-training.
+We construct node features, i.e., gaming activities and payment information, for two kinds of players and take intimacy scores as edge features.
 The statistics of the two datasets are listed in Table~\ref{tab:data}.